dhuan008/7DaysBackpackButtonMod/README.md

 # 7DaysBackpackButtonMod

-Modded to work serverside only
+Modded for server side only client doesn't need to download images.

 Working Version: A19 Experimental B-169